Home Remedies For Cold and Cough

 A cough and cold, or the common cold, is a viral infection that affects the upper respiratory tract.
 It is probably the most common illness experienced during the colder months.
 Individuals of all ages, including children and adults, can get a cough and cold.

-The common cold is caused by viruses called rhinoviruses.
-Other viruses like coronaviruses, adenoviruses, and influenza can also cause cold-like symptoms.
+Rhinoviruses cause the common cold.
+Other viruses, such as coronaviruses, adenoviruses, and influenza, can cause cold-like symptoms.
 Viruses are commonly spread through the air from respiratory droplets when an infected person coughs, sneezes, talks, or touches contaminated surfaces.

-Coughing is a reflex triggered by nerve signals from irritated areas, causing muscle contractions to expel the mucus from the airways.
+Coughing is a reflex triggered by nerve signals from irritated areas.
+It causes muscle contractions to expel mucus from the airways.

 If you are sick with a cough and cold, prevent the spread of cold viruses to protect others.